mdt48/physics-engine/README.md

 # 2D Physics Engine

-Project to learn about C++, some Physics and more :) !
+Project to learn about C++, some Physics, Math, OpenGL and more :) !